Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Discussion

-In conclusion, despite their similar models, we find GTLG and GAG to in fact behave entirely differently from GGG.
+Despite the expectation that they are described by similar microscopic spin Hamiltonians, we find GTLG and GAG to in fact behave entirely differently from GGG.
 The only commonality in all three systems is the broad feature signaling short range correlations at around 0.8 K in GGG and 1.0 K in GAG and GTLG.
-The lower temperature of the broad feature in GGG is consistent with its smaller nearest neighbor exchange interaction $J_1=0.107$ K~\cite{Kinney1979,Yavorskii2006} as compared to $J_1 = 0.126$ K for GTLG~\cite{Applegate2007} and $J_1 = 0.142$ K for GAG~\cite{Wolf1962}.
+The lower temperature of the broad feature in GGG is consistent with its smaller nearest neighbor exchange interaction $J_1=0.107$ K~\cite{Kinney1979,Yavorskii2006} as compared to $J_1 = 0.126$ K for GTLG~\cite{Applegate2007} and $J_1 = 0.142$ K for GAG.~\cite{Wolf1962}

 The sharp features observed in GTLG and GAG are in all likelihood signatures of transitions to long range order.
-In fact the majority of insulating rare-earth garnets studied~\cite{Onn1967,Landau1971,Kamazawa2008} exhibit transitions to a magnetically ordered state~\cite{Note2}.
-An exponential drop in the specific heat below the transitions, indicative of gapped spin-wave excitations, also provides strong evidence of LRO.
-Such behavior is reminiscent of the Gd pyrochlore material Gd$_2$Sn$_2$O$_7$ which also shows a sharp first-order phase transition to a ground state exhibiting static magnetic order and well-defined excitations as seen by neutron scattering~\cite{Wills2006} and specific heat experiments~\cite{Quilliam2007GSO}.
+In fact the majority of insulating rare-earth garnets studied~\cite{Onn1967,Landau1971,Kamazawa2008} exhibit transitions to a magnetically ordered state.~\cite{Note2} An exponential drop in the specific heat of GTLG below the transition, indicative of gapped spin-wave excitations, also provides strong evidence of LRO.
+Such behavior is reminiscent of the Gd pyrochlore material Gd$_2$Sn$_2$O$_7$ which also shows a sharp first-order phase transition to a ground state exhibiting static magnetic order~\cite{Maestro2007} and well-defined, gapped excitations as seen by neutron scattering~\cite{Wills2006} and specific heat experiments.~\cite{Quilliam2007GSO}

+The materials GTLG and GAG clearly do not share the same glassy physics as GGG since spin glasses are universally found \emph{not} to exhibit a sharp peak in $C$, but rather a broad feature near $T_g$.~\cite{Binder1986} Our results prove that the glassy physics of GGG is not a ubiquitous property of Gd garnets and we seem therefore to be left with two possible conclusions.

+(i) The first possibility is that GGG exhibits a spin glass transition that is a result of its finely tuned Hamiltonian and that is unrelated to the small levels of quenched disorder present in the system.
+The theoretical support for such a topological spin glass state is severely limited, however, one example being anisotropic kagome antiferromagnets.~\cite{Note}